thecodedmind/AppImage-Manager/README.md

 Group button allows you to sort the selected image in to categories or groups.
 Either enter a name in the box for a new group, or select a button for an existing group.
 Edit button lets you edit the groups.
 (For now, just used for removing images from a group.

+# CLI Version
+There is also a command-line version available.
+Run the aim-cli.py script for a non-gui way of quickly managing appimages.
+If run on its own, enters an interactive mode where it'll ask for commands as you go.
+If you run it with command arguments, it'll run the command then exit. aim-cli.py help shows all the commands
+Currently supported operations: finding apps in directory, running apps, installing apps from Downloads, automatically handling execution permissions on appimages.

 # Requires
 Just tkinter.
 Everything else should be stock python3 libraries.
 Only tested in python3.